 The Tradinistas don’t comprehend who Marx was, or that his economics are derived from his desire to stamp out religion and not the other way around.

 The Tradinistas don’t see the contradiction because they don’t understand the materialist ground (man is matter, no soul exists) of Marxist ideology.
 They don’t comprehend who Marx was, or that his economics are derived from his desire to stamp out religion and not the other way around.
 The antidote to their ignorance is found in history, in the words of men wiser than ourselves, who experienced the Marxist horrors firsthand and understood why the promises of Marxist justice are so intoxicating.

 Voices from the Red Empire

 In 1906 Sergei Bulgakov published Karl Marx as a Religious Type.
 Bulgakov came from a long line of Orthodox priests, but abandoned his Orthodox faith in college to embrace the promises of Marxist justice sweeping the Russian intelligentsia of his day.
 This essay examines the intellectual and moral bankruptcy of Marxist ideals, which led him to recant Marxist ideology and turn back to the faith of his fathers.
-Soviet dissident Alexander Solzhenitsyn considered this essay “one of the deepest analyses of the heart of Marxism and Marx himself.”
+Soviet dissident Aleksandr Solzhenitsyn considered this essay “one of the deepest analyses of the heart of Marxism and Marx himself.”

 Marx, writes Bulgakov, drew from Feuerbach’s critique of religion and turns it against all religion.
 “He aims toward a complete and final eradication of religion, toward a pure atheism in which no sun shines anymore, neither in the sky or in the earth.”
 Marx himself wrote: